-EDIT: The OLD article below is no longer relevant or recommended to use in SharePoint Online!
-There is a new way to do this!
-Instead of saving a list as a template you get to choose from a list of existing list templates based on lists you have created in your tenant.
-Follow the simple steps below to get started!
+EDIT: The OLD article below is no longer relevant or recommended to use for LISTS in SharePoint Online!
+There is a new way to do this using the new app Microsoft Lists or by following the steps below!
+Instead of saving a list as a template you get to choose from a list of existing list templates based on lists you have created in your tenant:

 NEW: How to create a list from templates

-You can now use any existing list from your tenant when creating a new list in SharePoint online.
+You can now use any existing list from your tenant as a template when creating a new list in SharePoint online.
+Or even better, use the new app Microsoft Lists that you can read more about here.

 Click on “Site contents” and “New”, choose “List”: